nsajan/python-agent/README.md

    streamlit run app.py
    ```

+## Deployment

+The repository includes a `Procfile` so the app can run on platforms like
+Railway or Heroku.
+When deploying, ensure the environment provides an
+`OPENAI_API_KEY` and launches the web process with the default command.
+The app
+automatically listens on the `PORT` assigned by the host and binds to
+`0.0.0.0`, so no additional configuration is required.

 4. **Add custom tools**

    Create Python files in the `tools/` directory.
 Each file must expose a `TOOL`